 - If you need to create some graphics for your sale or marketing efforts leading up to your sale and you’re not a designer.
 Check out a graphic template website that does the heavy lifting for you.
 Something like Canva.com works great.

 - Submit your sale to industry-leading blogs and influencers.
-This is what we did for our members last year: https://www.paidmembershipspro.com/2018-black-friday-cyber-monday-membership-giving-tuesday-site-deals/
+We do this annually for our members in this deals round up post.

 - Promote your sale via email and on your own site.
 Let visitors know when your sale starts, when it is coming to an end and when the last day of the sale is on.
 Usually, the first and last days of a Black Friday Sale are the best.